nslavov/scp/index.md

 ------------

 Each cell performs its biological functions by changing the abundance, localization, modifications and interactions of its proteins.
-Analyzing these processes requires quantifying proteins at single-cell resolution, which is the focus on this web portal.
+Analyzing these processes requires quantifying proteins in single cells, which is the focus of this web portal.
 Its pages include both [single-cell proteomics methods](methods) and [data](data) from single mammalian cells, both primary cells and cell lines.

 ------------